mdenet/models25_tutorial/README.md

 Click on the run button and wait until Xtext has successfully generated your new editor.
 If you get an error message, check if you have done everything correctly.

-> **Before** opening the generated editor, click on "Save".
-The education platform will add a commit to your repository with the changes you have made, so that you can work with them the next time you come back to the exercise.
-Only do this once you have successfully generated the editor to avoid committing incorrect code to your repository.

 Explore your new language, checking out the meta-model, object diagram of models, and code completion options.
 Can you see how Xtext has implemented the new `Person` rule in the meta-model?

-> *Discussion task:* Spend 5 minutes exploring and discussing your observations with your neighbour.
-We will then discuss as a group.

-#### Where next

-> *Extension task.* If you want to explore more beyond the contents of today's session, try making some more changes to the grammar.
-Can you add support for the salary a person gets per hour?
-Can you make it so that the salary is stored as a float number in the meta-model?
-Remember to click on "Save" before opening the generated editor.

-### Step 2: Let's transform our models
+### Activity 2: Let's transform our models

-In this activity, you will take a model in your DSML and transform it into a different model.
-This is an important activity in MDE.
-It allows us to analyse and enrich models so that they can be used to automate a broad variety of activities in software development.
+In this activity, students take a model in their DSML and transform it into a different model.
 Because we have limited time, we will experiment with a very simple transformation: we will generate a model listing the deliverables implied by a given project plan.
 We will also generate a list of authors for each deliverable.

 > You can [do this activity in your browser](https://ep.mde-network.org/?activities=https://raw.githubusercontent.com/mdenet/models25_tutorial/main/etl_activity.json&privaterepo=true).
 Click on the link and your browser will open the MDENet Education Platform with the activity pre-loaded.
-If the link doesn't work correctly, use the [EP URL generator](https://international.mde-network.org/ep_url/) (see above) using the path `etl_activity.json`.
+If the link doesn't work correctly, use the [EP URL generator](https://international.mde-network.org/ep_url/) (see above) using the path [`etl_activity.json`](/etl_activity.json).
 You will be asked to sign in to Github.

 #### Exploration